matthijsgroen/fp-experiments/posts/6-fixing-recursion.md

 ```

 In the end, this solution was really, really easy.
 I was just trying to fix the
 wrong problem.
-By using currying I could just push the problem forwar until all
+By using currying I could just push the problem forward until all
-the ingredients where at the right place.
+the ingredients were at the right place.

 ## Conclusion